Stuthedian/windows-commo-rose/README.md

 Actual "commenting" is done by this sequence of operations: send(home) runSilent(cmd /c echo|set /p=//| clip) send(ctrl+v)

-Finally, associate preset with notepad.To do this click "Bind to a process"
+Finally, associate preset with notepad.
+To do this click "Bind to a process"
 ![](images/Bind_process.gif)

 Let's test out our preset.